 PHOTOGRAPHY AND USE OF LIKENESS

-15.1 During the Cruise the Company, its agents or concessionaires may photograph or record video images of Passengers individually or as general participants in activities.
-The Company and its concessionaires will take reasonable steps to avoid including Passengers in such photographs and videos, provided Passengers informs the Company and those individuals taking photographs and videos of his or her desire not to be included in such.
-Notwithstanding such notice given by any Passenger, the Company shall have the right to publish, in any medium, and for any business purpose, without obligation to compensate the Passenger for such usage, an image taken in good faith that may include those of the Passenger.
+14.1 During the Cruise the Company, its agents or concessionaires may photograph or record video images of Passengers individually or as general participants in activities.
+The Company and its concessionaires will take reasonable steps to avoid including Passengers in such photographs and videos.
+The Passengers will be asked to sign consent forms that the Company can use media material by those individuals taking photographs and videos and if it is his or her desire not to be included in such, we shall not use these.

 Royal Scottish Shipping Line Ltd